 In October 2018, we attended the RILA Asset Protection Leaders Council in Philadelphia, USA.
 This event brings together nearly 50 industry leaders, representing 30+ major North American retailers and leading product manufacturers.
 Among the highlights of this event was listening to Professor Adrian Beck’s presentation on Frictionless Shopping.

 The most comprehensive studies on crime at self-scan tills have been published by Adrian Beck and his colleagues in the department of criminology at the University of Leicester.
 Adrian Beck is an emeritus professor of criminology, who has spent over 25 years researching retail loss.
-In this post, we share some insight from Beck’s presentation on frictionless shopping.

 Professor Beck has suggested that retailers who rely on self-scanning technology run the risk of inadvertently putting themselves in an environment that encourage theft.
 Human interaction is often minimal when it comes to self-checkouts.
 This has the effect of reducing the perception of risk for potential culprits (source).